resolutionlife/terraform-provider-looker/docs/resources/user_attribute.md

 page_title: "looker_user_attribute Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource creates a user attributes in a Looker instance.
+  This resource creates a user attribute in a Looker instance.
 ---

 # looker_user_attribute (Resource)

-This resource creates a user attributes in a Looker instance.
+This resource creates a user attribute in a Looker instance.

 ## Example Usage